CyberSource/cybersource-sdk-java/README.txt

 	NOTE:  sendToProduction is initially set to false.
 Set it to true only when you are ready to send live transactions.

+5. Build this project using Maven

+        a. mvn clean  // Cleans the Project

+        b. mvn install
+           // Builds the project and creates a jar file of client SDk
+           // Includes running all JUnit Test cases

+        c. mvn install -Dmaven.test.skip=true  // This is for building the project by skipping the Junit Test cases

 NOTES: